 Most text and images are covered by copyright.
 So if you are using someone else’s text or images, you usually need permission (a licence).

-Educational licences are set out within the Copyright Act 1968 (the Act) and cover educational institutions such as schools and universities.
+Educational licences are set out within the Copyright Act 1968 (the Act) and cover educational institutions including schools and universities.
 The Copyright Agency’s role is to administer the licences, collect and distribute royalties, and negotiate some of the terms on behalf of copyright owners.
-Download this infographic – Why Should I Care About Copyright? to see the how the education copying scheme (statutory licence) works for schools.

-In addition to arrangements with peak bodies for schools and universities, the Copyright Agency also has individual agreements with more than 1,000 other educational institutions, such as private colleges and TAFEs.
+In addition to arrangements with peak bodies for schools and universities, the Copyright Agency also has individual agreements with more than 1,000 other educational institutions, including Private Education Providers and TAFEs.

 The Copyright Act enables Commonwealth, State and Territory governments (the Crown) and persons authorised in writing by the Crown to make an unlimited number of uses of copyright material for the services of government.

 Copyright Agency provides these government agencies or department with an indemnity to ensure your department or agency is protected against legal proceedings by having pre-determined terms for the use of copyright material.
 Additionally, since Copyright Agency has been declared by the Copyright Tribunal as the collecting society for government copies of works and published editions of works, government departments and agencies are no longer required to notify copyright owners of use when they have entered into an agreement with Copyright Agency.

 Many organisations choose to take out a Commercial licence to free their business activities from the risk of copyright infringement.
 The Copyright Agency sets the terms and administers these licences.

 And annual licences for:

 - Commercial Businesses across sectors like Banking & Finance, Energy, Property and Health.